robharper/algonquin-canoe-graph/builder/README.md

 ## Using the graph
 ### Find the shortest route between two lakes
+Using `Cypher` we can request the shortest route along with the total paddling and portaging distance:
 ```
 match p=shortestpath(
   (:Lake {name:"Kioshkokwi Lake"})-[*1..10]-(:Lake {name:"Manitou Lake"})